sarahAljuhani2/Data-Exploration-and-Visualization/README.md

-The project is about data exploration and visualization of Olympic Games data.
-Here are the steps involved in the project:

-• Data extraction:
-The dataset utilized for our analysis is sourced from Kaggle.
-The dataset with 70,000 rows encompasses a wealth of information about the Olympics, including historical data, details about host cities, participating nations, and athletic achievements.
-This dataset serves as a valuable resource for uncovering patterns, trends, and insights that contribute to a nuanced understanding of the Olympics The dataset comprises several key columns, each playing a role in providing a holistic perspective on the Olympic Games.
-The columns include:
-1. ID: A unique identifier for each entry in the dataset.
-2. Name: The name of the participating athlete.
-3. Sex: The gender of the athlete.
-4. Age: The age of the athlete at the time of the event.
-5. Height: The height of the athlete.
-6. Weight: The weight of the athlete.
-7. Team: The name of the team to which the athlete belongs.
-8. NOC: National Olympic Committee code, representing the country.
-9. Games: Information about the specific Olympic Games, including the year and season.
-10. Year: The year in which the Olympic Games were held.
-11. Season: The season of the Olympic Games.
-12. City: The host city for a particular edition of the Olympics.
-13. Sport: The type of sport involved in a specific event.
-14. Event: The specific event or competition within a sport.
-15. Medal: The type of medal awarded (Gold, Silver, Bronze, or None).
-These columns collectively provide a comprehensive dataset that allows for a detailed exploration of the Olympic Games over time, offering insights into historical trends, athlete performances, and the broader context of this global sporting event.

-• Data Preprocessing:
-The data preprocessing phase is crucial to ensure the quality and reliability of our dataset.
-In this step, we first dropped the initial column ID, as it did not contribute to the analysis.
-Next, we conducted a comprehensive check for missing values across all columns.
-The following columns were identified as having missing values:
-- Age: 2732 missing values
-- Height: 16254 missing values
-- Weight: 17101 missing values
-- Medal: 60310 missing values

-- • Data Exploration:
-The resulting dataset, free from duplicates and outliers, is ready for analysis.
-A pandas Data Frame is created with 14 columns and 49,211 rows, containing information about Olympic athletes.
-The statistical summary is calculated for the columns Year, Age, Height, and Weight, providing insights into the central tendency, distribution, and potential outliers of the data.
-Histograms are plotted to visualize the distributions of people by age, height, and weight over time.
-Box plots are generated to show the distribution of age, height, and weight for Olympic athletes grouped by year.
-A scatter plot is created to illustrate the relationship between height and weight, differentiated by gender.
-Finally, a pair plot examines the relationships between Year, Age, Height, Weight, and Medal in Olympic athletes, with each subplot color-coded by the type of medal won.

-• Data Visualization:
-Data visualization is a key aspect of the project.
-After preprocessing the dataset, the project aims to visually represent the data to gain insights and communicate findings effectively.
+# 🏅 Olympic Games Data Analysis & Visualization Project

+This project focuses on data exploration and visualization of Olympic Games data.
+It walks through each stage of the data analysis pipeline to uncover trends and insights from historical Olympic records.

+---

+## 📌 Project Steps

+### 1. Data Extraction

+The dataset used in this project was sourced from **Kaggle** and includes over **70,000 rows** of rich historical data.
+It contains information about athletes, events, host cities, and countries participating in the Olympics.

+**Key Columns in the Dataset:**
+- `ID`: Unique identifier for each entry
+- `Name`: Athlete’s name
+- `Sex`: Gender of the athlete
+- `Age`: Athlete’s age during the event
+- `Height`: Athlete’s height
+- `Weight`: Athlete’s weight
+- `Team`: Team or country the athlete represents
+- `NOC`: National Olympic Committee code
+- `Games`: Edition of the Olympic Games (e.g., 2012 Summer)
+- `Year`: Year of the event
+- `Season`: Season (Summer or Winter)
+- `City`: Host city
+- `Sport`: Type of sport
+- `Event`: Specific competition
+- `Medal`: Type of medal won (Gold, Silver, Bronze, or None)

+---

+### 2. 🧹 Data Preprocessing

+To ensure data quality, the following preprocessing steps were taken:

+- Removed the `ID` column (not useful for analysis)
+- Checked for and documented missing values:
+  - `Age`: 2,732 missing values
+  - `Height`: 16,254 missing values
+  - `Weight`: 17,101 missing values
+  - `Medal`: 60,310 missing values

+---

+### 3. 🔍 Data Exploration

+After cleaning the data:

+- Created a DataFrame with **14 columns** and **49,211 rows**
+- Generated **statistical summaries** for `Year`, `Age`, `Height`, and `Weight`
+- Plotted **histograms** for age, height, and weight distributions
+- Used **box plots** to show data spread by year
+- Created a **scatter plot** to show height vs. weight by gender
+- Built a **pair plot** to explore relationships between key features and medal types

+---

+### 4. 📊 Data Visualization

+Data visualization played a crucial role in:

+- Understanding the distribution and trends of athlete features over time
+- Comparing athlete performance by sport, gender, and country
+- Gaining insights into the Olympic Games through intuitive visual tools

+---